 the villain.
 Probably the most helpful advice is reduce

 foods with added sugars (junk).
 Evolutionarily, the animal in us senses

 sweet food is safe to eat, but in a modern world where so many foods

 are made sweet, we have messed up this helpful instinct.
 So, minimise

 foods with added sugar and fructose.
-Read more here, here, here.
+In my experience, foods like fruit with natural (not-added) sugars are fine.
+Read more here,

 been unjustly vilified.
 Fat is necessary and good for us.
 Every human

 cell requires fat!
 The non-water part of the brain is 60% fat.
 Feeling full comes from adequate fats, not endless